JackWink/Weather/README.md

 - Requests
 - Weather Underground API key

-##Requirements
 If you don't have requests installed, install it! `pip install -r requirements.txt` or `pip install requests`

-You need to sign up for an API key from weather underground `http://www.wunderground.com/weather/api/`.
-You'll want the Cumulus feature plan, as long as you select the developer usage plan, it's free.
+You'll need to sign up for an API key from weather underground `http://www.wunderground.com/weather/api/`.
+You'll want the Cumulus feature plan and as long as you select the developer usage plan, it's free.

 ##Configuring